Not to be sarcastic or anything, but I’ll just leave this here.

 Don’t get me wrong.
 Nobody’s world view came crashing down that evening.
 My students and I just sat there in an odd silence, each contemplating the next step in this conversation.
 I suppose some of them must have been trying to decide, as I was myself, just how much we wanted to get into this?
 We could have taken it in all sorts of different directions.
-Finally, a student offered that since I didn’t believe in skinwalkers, they probably wouldn’t bother me.
+Finally, a student offered the following; “Since you don’t believe in skinwalkers, they probably wouldn’t bother you.”

 I think I started to put together an argument, even made the first couple sounds of a reply which would probably have involved questions about the meaning of his words or the nature of his reasoning, and then I hesitated.
 I couldn’t help smiling.